HaloZero/FEWD_Curriculum_33/Week_07_Advanced_jQuery_and_AJAX/14_advanced_jquery/slides.md

 ```

-Note: The use of the <> tells jQuery that you wnat to create a new Element!
+Note: The use of the <> tells jQuery that you want to create a new Element!

 ---